 When Less Is More

 We found that the number of replies a rep received increased as they increased the number of new contacts added to cadences, but only up to a point.
-After that mark, we observed not only diminished returns, but NEGATIVE returns, plus more work for the seller.
+After that mark, we noticed not only diminished returns, but NEGATIVE returns, plus more work for the seller.

 For instance, if a rep adds 100 contacts to a cadence each day, they need to execute about 500 actions a day!
 Not only is that a lot of work, it isn’t necessary.
 When reps add people to cadences in batches larger than 120, we expect them to receive fewer email replies than if they had added only 20 people.